-Sun Microsystems Inc. today launched a module for holding NAND chips that looks more like a server memory module than a disk drive, and added support for small form factor (SFF) Intel Corp. solid-state drives
+Sun Microsystems Inc. today launched a module for holding NAND chips that looks more like a server memory module than a disk drive, and added support for small form factor (SFF) Intel Corp. solid-state drives (SSDs) across its server product lines.

 Graham Lovell, senior director, open storage at Sun, described the new Open Flash Module as the basis for a new standardization effort at Sun that aims to push solid-state storage away from disk form factors.
 It consists of 24 GB of Flash chips attached to a small board with the same footprint and style as a small outline dual in-line memory module (SO-DIMM).